-I'm back dreaming of the those rolling Tuscan hills again - I can't help it.
+I'm back dreaming of the those rolling Toscana hills again - I can't help it.
 I always seem to come back to Italy when I'm cooking from the heart.
 And this dish really is from the heart.
-Its a soup - plain a simple, but this soup has so much depth and flavour and tradition that you know it just has to taste amazing.
+Its a homemade vegetable and bean soup - plain and simple.
+But this recipe has so much depth, flavour and tradition, that you know it just has to taste amazing.

-Its a dish that comes from making simple foods go a long way and also making sure that those simple foods don't go to waste.
-Some left over carrots or celery? chuck em in.
+Tuscan Bean soup comes from making simple foods go a long way and also making sure that those simple foods don't go to waste.
+Some leftover carrots or celery? chuck em in.
 Some stale bread?
 Yep that goes in too!
 Its all about making the most of what you have and turning leftovers into a meal fit for a king.

 If you're after some more Italian flavour and flare have a quick peek at my Amarone Risotto, or my homemade tiramisu, or how about a salami ragu? or if you're feeling really adventurous why not have a go at making your own pasta?

 For this Tuscan ribollita soup recipe you will need a few simple ingredients, many of which are cupboard staples or possible leftovers.